Skip to content

 Key Findings

-3. Head-specific tuning substantially outperforms uniform tuning.
+3. Head-specific tuning is significantly superior to uniform tuning.

 Highlights & Insights

-1. Minimalist design: one token, one scaling factor, 4 lines of code.
+1. Minimalist Design: One token, one scaling factor, 4 lines of code.

-3. Unsupervised mode: based on entropy minimization, requiring no labeled data.
+3. Unsupervised Mode: Based on entropy minimization, requiring no labeled data.

-5. Consistently effective across models and tasks.
+5. Consistency: Effective across various models and tasks.

 Limitations & Future Work